-Dennis M. Reed (37) has served as Vice President of Sales of the Company since October 2002.
+Dennis M. Reed (38) has served as Executive Vice President of Sales and Chief Marketing Officer of the Company since May 2005.
+From October 2002 to May 2005, Mr. Reed served as the Vice President of Sales of the Company.
 From September 1997 to October 2002, he was Vice President, Sales and Marketing of the Retail Division of Commemorative Brands, Inc., a scholastic products and jewelry manufacturer.
 Mr. Reed earned his Bachelor of Science degree in Finance from Virginia Polytechnic Institute and State University.